 #6 Santiago da Barra Fort

 The whole river area of Viana is very pleasant and soothing.
-From the Gil Eannes, we suggest you head to Santiago da Barra Fort (sometimes also called the Castle of Santiago da Barra).
-The fort started as a small fortification in the 13th century and eventually grew to its current state, with major developments in the 15th and 16th centuries.
+From the Gil Eannes, we suggest you head to Santiago da Barra Fort (sometimes called the Castle of Santiago da Barra).
+The fort started as a small fortification in the 13th century and eventually grew to its current state, with significant developments in the 15th and 16th centuries.

 #7 Santa Luzia Sanctuary